seanslater/deso-launch-node/README.md

 Quick and dirty installation script to start a new BitClout node using a Digital Ocean Ubuntu droplet - feedback, improvements, comments welcome.

 Copy/paste the following commands to download the script, allow it to execute, then run it.
 The script will install Docker and download the BitClout installation packages.
-There are a couple of large download confirmations that require user input - accept/yes to download and continue.

 The Nano text editor will open to edit dev.env - you can add your BitClout public key to ADMIN_PUBLIC_KEYS to lock admin access to your account and hide it from visitors to the node (or just leave it blank allowing open admin viewing access), Ctrl-X to close Nano and save/exit).